 The Friends of the Concord Free Public Library encourage engagement through our programs, including our Music, Film, Poetry and Author Series, as well as our two annual book sales and the Miller Award.
 Details on each of these can be found here under Program Offerings.
 Specific volunteer opportunities are listed below, but please feel free to email us at firstname.lastname@example.org about any volunteer idea you may have

 - Sorters - A group of dedicated volunteers called the Sorters work weekly to filter through all of the books donated to the library to prepare them for the Book Sales.

-- Book Sales - We will provide a Sign0up Genius twice per year for specific volunteer assignments for the June and December book sales.
+- We will provide a Sign-up Genius twice per year for specific volunteer assignments for the June and December book sales.
 Volunteer time slots are allocated to table and book setup, tear-down, as well as cashiers and other organizers for the events.
-Look for the Sign-up Genius 1 to 2 months before each book sale, or email us to be added directly to the email list.
+Look for the Sign-up Genius 1 to 2 months before each book sale via our webpage, or email us to be added directly to the email list.
 Additionally, we act as cashiers for book sales during author events throughout the year.
 Please let us know if this is of interest to you.
 The events are typically on a weekday evening or a Sunday afternoon (Poetry) and require about 2 hours of your time.

 - CCHS Study days - June Study Day to be announced, CORI’d volunteers needed between 10:00 – 1:00 p.m. or 5:00 – 10:00 p.m., email: email@example.com